YueWuHKUST/CVPR2022-Optimizing-Video-Prediction-via-Video-Frame-Interpolation/README.md

 ```
 bash ./scrips/cityscapes.sh
 ```
-All the experiments in the paper are conducted using multiprocessing for reducing time.
+All the experiments in the paper are conducted using multiprocessing to reduce time.

 We also provide a script as a reference.
 ```